ComposableAnalytics/Docs/docs/Tutorial/BlueBikesDataPortal.md

 In this tutorial, we will continue from the [Reading BlueBikes data](./ReadingBlueBikes.md) tutorial to use it as our dataset.
 We will set up a DataPortal, then use the [DataPortalSync](../DataFlows/09.Module-Details/DataPortalSync.md) to load the data into the database.
 This is so we now have a permanent store for our data, and an access point for other applications as well.

-## The DataPortal Excel File
+## The DataPortal Model File

 The DataPortal will have a similar structure to the "Simple Survey" example excel file that is available on the Create New DataPortal Page, since we are essentially creating one table in the database.

-The excel file used in this Tutorial is available here. <a href="../../Tutorial/img/BlueBikesDataPortal.xlsx" download="BlueBikesDataPortal.xlsx">Download BlueBikes DataPortal Excel</a>
+The Excel file used in this tutorial is available here: <a href="../../Tutorial/img/BlueBikesDataPortal.xlsx" download="BlueBikesDataPortal.xlsx">Download BlueBikes DataPortal Model (xlxs)</a>

 ### Master Sheet

 In the [master sheet](../DataPortals/03.MasterSheet.md), we name the database, and use the `Link` ControlType to point towards the entry page of the DataPortal.
 As `Type`, enter `Form.BlueBikes` which points towards another sheet in the file.